medialize/sass.js/Readme.md

 * improving `emscripten_wrapper.cpp` to use `sass_context.h` instead of the deprecated `sass_interface.h`
 * improving error error reporting
 * renaming files to make more sense
+* improving synchronous API to perfectly mirror the worker API
 * adding `.options('defaults')` to reset options to sass.js defaults
 * adding `dist/libsass.js.mem`, optimized memory file created by emscripten
 * adding `SassWorker._eval()` to execute arbitrary code in the worker context (for debugging emscripten JS API).